-For most of its history, the House had no written rule identifying days during a session when it
+For much of its history, the House had no written rules specifying days during a session when it

-would not meet.
+would not sit.
 If the House wished to adjourn for a period of time during a session, it was

 necessary to adopt a special adjournment motion, even for a statutory holiday.